Last Updated on

 In case you have any adjustment issues, you can buy 3rd-party oval-shaped earcups (for as low as 20 bucks).

-It's the successor of the earlier released Kraken Pro, and in many areas it's better than the original headset, such as 50mm sound drivers instead of 40mm ones, and aluminium uni-body etc.
+It's the successor of the earlier released Kraken Pro, and in many areas, it's better than the original headset, such as 50mm sound drivers instead of 40mm ones, and aluminum uni-body etc.

-That aluminium frame makes it sturdy, but despite of that, it's surprisingly lightweight.
+That aluminum frame makes it sturdy, but despite that, it's surprisingly lightweight.

 Even when listening to music, the difference of 50mm sound drivers was there.

-All in all, this headset sound better than most of others in its price category.
+All in all, this headset sounds better than most of the others in its price category.

-On its left side, there's a retractable unidirectional mic which give you an option of taking it outside your home.
+On its left side, there's a retractable unidirectional mic which gives you an option of taking it outside your home.

 Performance wise, this mic is perfect for in-game chats but don't push its limits by doing stuff like podcast recording.

-Having a retractable design means this mic doesn't have foam pop filter on its top.
+Having a retractable design means this mic doesn't have a foam pop filter on its top.

-A handy feature I found is the mute-button on this mic, which is really helpful just in case you want to talk a person sitting besides you, while you're gaming.
+A handy feature I found is the mute-button on this mic, which is really helpful just in case you want to talk a person sitting beside you, while you're gaming.

 If I had to pinpoint one mistake in this mic, that would be its low volume.